The Dragon in Western Civilization ~ Lucifer VS Athanasius and Anthony

 “Once someone knocked at the door of my cell, and going forth I saw one who seemed of great size and tall …. [he said] I am Satan.”

 Sometimes Anthony saw “visions.”
 Sometimes he saw “real” things.
-It is said that the other monks often heard these encounters, “as it were crowds within his cave clamoring, dinning, sending forth piteous voices and crying, ‘Go from what is ours.’
-As a defense against these Satanic visits Anthony increased the severity of his abstinence, lengthened his night vigils, and slept on the cold ground.
+It is said that the other monks often heard these encounters, “as it were crowds within his cave clamoring, dinning, sending forth piteous voices and crying, ‘Go from what is ours.’ women are fat online dating As a defense against these Satanic visits Anthony increased the severity of his abstinence, lengthened his night vigils, and slept on the cold ground.
 This, of course, only increased his psychic sensibilities.

 Anthony was firmly persuaded that the very air he breathed was peopled with invisible enemies, innumerable demons who watched every occasion and assumed every form.
 They, too, are shape- shifters, “taking the forms of women, wild beasts, creeping things, gigantic bodies, and troops of soldiers.”
 They can also imitate musical instruments and the human voice.
 They din, laugh madly, and whistle.
 These creatures often attacked Anthony, and once “so cut him with stripes that he lay on the ground speechless from the excessive pain.”